1. Breathtaking view of Mt. Kusum Kangaru from Phakding Village in Dudh Koshi valley.

-Best Season: September to December and February to may
+Best Season: September to December and February to May.

 Day 02: Exploring Kathmandu and preparation for the trek.

-Day 03: Take off from Kathmandu to Lukla [2,850 m / 9,350 ft] by air, estimated duration: 30 minutes, and then initial walk of 8 km to Phakding [2,650 m], estimated duration: 3 - 4 hours.
+Day 03: Flight from Kathmandu to Lukla [2,850 m / 9,350 ft] and walk of 8 km to Phakding [2,650 m].
+Estimated duration: Flight - 30 mins, Walk - 3 - 4 hours.

-Day 04: Start a 12 km trek towards the beautiful town Namche Bazaar [3, 440 m / 11286 ft], estimated walk duration: 6 - 7 hours.
+Day 04: 12 km trek to the beautiful town of Namche Bazaar [3, 440 m / 11,286 ft].
+Estimated duration: 6 - 7 hours.

-Day 06: Destination Tengboche [3,800 m / 12,467 ft].
-Estimated distance: 10 km, estimated walk duration: 5 - 6 hours.
+Day 06: Trek to Tengboche [3,800 m / 12,467 ft].
+Estimated distance: 10 km, estimated duration: 5 - 6 hours.

-Day 07: Destination Dingboche [4,400 m / 14,435 ft].
-Estimated distance: 11 km, estimated walk duration: 5 - 6 hours.
+Day 07: Trek to Dingboche [4,400 m / 14,435 ft].
+Estimated distance: 11 km, estimated duration: 5 - 6 hours.

-Day 09: Destination Lobuche [4,900 m / 14,435 ft].
-Estimated distance: 10 km, estimated walk duration: 4 - 5 hours.
+Day 09: Trek to Lobuche [4,900 m / 14,435 ft].
+Estimated distance: 10 km, estimated duration: 4 - 5 hours.

-Day 10: Destination Gorakshep [5,130 m/ 16,076 ft] and a refreshing hike to Everest Base Camp [5,316 m / 17,440 ft] and again back to the destination.
-Estimated distance 15-17 km, estimated walk duration: 8 - 9 hours.
+Day 10: Trek to Gorakshep [5,130 m/ 16,076 ft].
+Hike to Everest Base Camp [5,316 m / 17,440 ft] and back to Gorakshep.
+Estimated distance 15-17 km, estimated duration: 8 - 9 hours.

-Day 11: Finally step towards the top of Kalapatthar [5,545 m / 18,192 ft] and then to the Pheriche [4,350 m / 14,271 ft].
-Estimated distance: 15 km, estimated walk duration: 8 - 9 hours.
+Day 11: Trek to the top of Kalapatthar [5,545 m / 18,192 ft] and Pheriche [4,350 m / 14,271 ft].
+Estimated distance: 15 km, estimated duration: 8 - 9 hours.

-Day 12: Destination Phortse Village [3950 m / 12959 ft].
-Estimated distance: 10 -11 km, estimated walk duration: 4 - 5 hours.
+Day 12: Trek to Phortse Village [3,950 m / 12,959 ft].
+Estimated distance: 10 -11 km, estimated duration: 4 - 5 hours.

-Day 13: Destination Monjo [2,835 m / 9,301 ft].
-Estimated distance: 14 -15 km, estimated walk duration: 6 - 7 hours.
+Day 13: Trek to Monjo [2,835 m / 9,301 ft].
+Estimated distance: 14 -15 km, estimated duration: 6 - 7 hours.

-Day 14: Back to Lukla [2,850 m / 9,350 ft].
-Estimated distance: 11 km, estimated walk 4 - 5 hours.
+Day 14: Trek to Lukla [2,850 m / 9,350 ft].
+Estimated distance: 11 km, estimated duration: 4 - 5 hours.

 Important Notes and Safety Concerns